The Safe Food Imperative

 Based on the report, the lack of evidence on the costs of Food Safety hazards in LMICs led to underinvestment in Food Safety management.
 The investments in these countries are reactive, meaning that they occur after a foodborne disease outbreak or the imposition of a trade ban.
 In middle-income countries, the Food Safety management capacity is overwhelmed due to the urbanization and transformation of diets which leads to the increased complexity of Food Safety hazards.

 In the past years, diets in LMICs have been shifting from starchy staples towards animal source foods.
 Furthermore, the supply chains lengthen as the demand for processed foods is rising.
-Thus, these expose consumers to new Food Safety hazards.
+Thus, these changes expose consumers to new Food Safety hazards.
 Domestic markets are still supplied by the informal sector, although the formal sector and more organized food value chains have developed predominantly in the urban areas.
-In general, Food Safety management systems are underdeveloped in low and middle-income countries, and the existent Food Safety capacity is focusing on exporting and supplying the middle-class markets.
+In general, Food Safety management systems are underdeveloped in low and middle-income countries, and the existent Food Safety capacity is focusing on and supplying the middle-class markets.
 Hence, this leads to the rising incidence of FBD (foodborne diseases) in the domestic market.

 Food Safety capacity has several dimensions: